Walid Iqbal: Political career

 Iqbal joined Pakistan Tehreek-e-Insaf in November 2011.
 He was the party's candidate for the National Assembly from the NA-124 (Lahore-VII) district in the 2013 election, but was defeated by Sheikh Rohail Asghar of PML-N.

 He took oath as a member of the Senate of Pakistan representing Punjab, Pakistan on 14 December 2018.
-He served as the chairman of the Senate Committee on Defence from 2019 to 2021.
-He is currently serving as the chairman of the Senate Standing Committee on Defence.
+He was the chairman of the Senate Committee on Defence from 2019 to 2021.
+He is the chairman of the Senate Standing Committee on Defence.

+Writings

+His published work spans a range of subjects, including Pakistan’s nuclear tests and related sanctions, the country’s constitutional framework, alternative dispute resolution mechanisms, Islamic law and constitutionalism, Pakistan–Russia relations, and the philosophy of Iqbal.

+Some of Walid Iqbal's publications include: